-The Dependent Parent Benefit is an additional benefit amount over and above their existing benefits, which in turn, helps to support the dependent parent(s).
-This extra benefit, which is based on need, is paid directly to the Veteran and can be used as he or she sees fits.
+The Dependent Parent Benefit is an additional benefit amount over and above their existing benefits, which, in turn, helps to support the dependent parent(s).
+This extra benefit, which is based on need, is paid directly to the veteran and can be used as he or she sees fits.
 Examples of how funds might be spent include assisting with the cost of rent and utilities, buying groceries or other necessary items, and paying for health insurance premiums.

-In order for Veterans to be eligible for the VA Dependent Parent Benefit, there are eligibility requirements for both the veteran and their parent(s).
+In order for veterans to be eligible for the VA Dependent Parent Benefit, there are eligibility requirements for both the veteran and their parent(s).

 Veterans must have a disability rating of 30% or more and receive benefits as a result OR receive educational benefits for at least half-time enrollment.

 They must have at least one parent who is financially dependent on them.
-The definition of a parent is broad includes birth parents, adoptive parents, foster parents and step-parents.
+The definition of a parent is broad and includes birth parents, adoptive parents, foster parents and step-parents.